lucapette/lucapette.github.com/_posts/2015-02-02-what-im-learning-with-journaling.markdown

 ## I'm not sure why I started journaling

 Let's start with why I started.
-I find this one particurarly funny.
+I find this one particularly funny.
 I don't really know.
 I didn't have an actual reason to try journaling.
 I've seen people around the internet talking about it and started pondering if doing it would be positive for my mind and my life in general.
 What I